TENETx0/Redlens/README.md

 **IMPORTANT: This tool is for authorized security testing only.**

-- ⚖️ Only use Redlense on systems you own or have explicit permission to test
+- ⚖️ Only use Redlens on systems you own or have explicit permission to test
 - 📋 Unauthorized scanning may be illegal in your jurisdiction
 - 🎯 Respect robots.txt and rate limits
 - 🔒 Be responsible - do not abuse this tool